-This week is St. Mary’s Science Week!
 We have been inspired by this year’s British Science Week theme of ‘Innovating for the Future.’
 So, we are all becoming rocket scientists!
-We have already watched a special launch assembly.
-All children will have the opportunity to design, make and launch their own paper rocket!
-Each class will then hold a ‘Grand Launch’ and measure how far the rockets travel.
-We will be sharing some of the rockets from across the school in our celebration virtual assembly on Friday.
-Keep checking the website to find out how we get on!
+We watched a special launch assembly.
+All children had the opportunity to design, make and launch their own paper rocket!
+Each class held a ‘Grand Launch’ and measuredl how far the rockets travelled.

 Here are some ideas of things you could do at home:

 Please share your research and rockets with your teachers and classmates!